Ossur Carbon Fiber AFO Fit Guide (AFO Light & AFO Dynamic)

 - Place the AFO on the shoe's midsole (inside the shoe).

-- Add the insole back or place a thin comfort insole above the AFO so your foot rests on the insert—not directly on carbon/metal.
+- Add the insole back or place a thin comfort insole above the AFO so your foot rests on the insert — not directly on carbon fiber.

 Dial in Fit & Position